salesforcecli/plugin-auth/messages/logout.md

 # noOrgSpecifiedWithNoPrompt

 You must specify a target-org (or default target-org config is set) or use --all flag when using the --no-prompt flag.

+# noOrgSpecifiedWithJson

+You must specify a target-org (or default target-org config is set) or use --all flag when using the --json flag.